yrrid/submission-prize1b/README.md

 The GPU implementation runs a batch of 4 proofs in 2.16 seconds, or about 540 milliseconds per proof on an A6000 Ada card.

+The baseline Rust code running on the host CPU takes around 490 seconds per proof.
+Thus our GPU implementation is about 900x faster than the baseline host implementation.

 ## Approach

 Our approach consisted of three phases.
 Phase 1 - optimize the Rust proof system, eliminate unused proof system features, such as lookups,